insect-biome-atlas/happ/README.md

 - asv_counts.tsv (tab separated file with counts of ASVs (rows) in samples (columns))
 - and asv_taxa.tsv (tab separated file taxonomic assignments of each ASV)

 The `run_name` parameter designates a name of the workflow run and can be used to separate runs with different parameters of the clustering tools.
 This allows you to try different settings of the clustering tools without having to rerun the entire workflow from start to finish.

 The `split_rank` parameter is used to split the input ASVs by a taxonomic rank prior to clustering.
 For example, setting `split_rank: "Family"` (the default) splits the ASVs by family assignments (as given in the `asv_taxa.tsv` file).
 Each split of ASVs can then be clustered in parallell which can help speed things up especially on large datasets.
-The final output of the workflow will still be combined ASV cluster files.
+The workflow will by default run on all unique taxa names at rank `split_rank` found in the `data/{rundir}/asv_taxa.tsv` file, and will list the taxa in the file `data/{rundir}/{split_rank}.txt`.

 The `ranks` parameter lists the ranks given in the `asv_taxonomy.tsv` file and determines the columns reported in the `cluster_consensus_taxonomy.tsv` results file.

+The `evaluation_rank` parameter specifies a taxonomic rank in the `asv_taxonomy.tsv` which will be considered as "ground truth" when calculating precision and recall values for the clustering.
+By default, this is set to "Species" which means that the precision and recall values will reflect how often the generated clusters only contain ASVs assigned to a single species, and how often ASVs from the same species are clustered together, respectively.

 The `consensus_ranks` parameters specifies what ranks to use when attempting to assign a conensus taxonomy to generated clusters.
 The default is `["Family", "Genus", "Species"]`.

 > [!NOTE]
 >
->Please note that column matching between the `asv_taxa.tsv` file and the `split_rank`, `evaluation_rank` and `ranks` parameters is case-sensitive and that the `asv_taxa.tsv` file **must** have ranks in the header that match with your configuration settings.
+>Please note that column matching between the `asv_taxa.tsv` file and the
+>`split_rank`, `evaluation_rank` and `ranks` parameters is case-sensitive and
+>that the `asv_taxa.tsv` file **must** have ranks in the header that match with
+>your configuration settings.

 The `consensus_threshold` parameter is used when assigning consensus taxonomies to clusters and is the threshold (in %) at which the abundance weighted taxonomic assignments for ASVs in a cluster must agree in order to assign the taxonomy to the cluster.
 As an example, if a cluster contains 3 ASVs with the following taxonomic assignments and total sum of counts across samples:

 | ASV | Family | Genus | Species | ASV_sum |
 |-----|--------|-------|---------|---------|